-About 842 million people — roughly one in eight of the world's population — suffered from chronic hunger and one in four children suffer from malnutrition, as reported by the Food and Agriculture Organization (FAO).
+Globally, 842 million people — about one in eight — suffer from chronic hunger and one in four children suffer from malnutrition, as reported by the Food and Agriculture Organization (FAO).
 Without enough food, adults struggle to work and children struggle to learn.
 Advancing sustainable agricultural-led growth increases the availability of food, keeps food affordable, and raises the incomes of the poor.
-ABT is engaged in a full-scale effort, working together with the Secretary’s Office of Global Food Security and the United States Agency for International Development (USAID) to advance President Obama’s Feed the Future (FTF) campaign to combat acute food insecurity and the G8 New Alliance for Food Security and Nutrition, a partnership among G-8 and African governments, and the private sector.
+ABT is engaged in a full-scale effort, working together with the Secretary’s Office of Global Food Security and the United States Agency for International Development’s (USAID) to advance President Obama’s Feed the Future (FTF) campaign to combat acute food insecurity and the G8 New Alliance for Food Security and Nutrition, a partnership among G-8 and African governments, and the private sector.

 World Food Prize

 The World Food Prize recognizes individuals who have advanced human development by improving the quality, quantity, or availability of food in the world.
 Each year more than 4,000 institutions and organizations are invited to nominate candidates for the prize.
 The World Food Prize Laureate Announcement Ceremony is held in June at the Department of State where Ambassador Kenneth Quinn, the president of the World Food Prize Foundation, announces that year’s winner of the World Food Prize, a Nobel equivalent.
 The official award is presented at a ceremony at the Iowa State Capitol in Des Moines, Iowa, every October in conjunction with the Norman E. Borlaug International Symposium.